nic-dgl103/Exercise-9---Responsive-Layouts/README.md

 ## Objectives

 You will code a webpage made up of a series of different content blocks that you can choose from some provided layouts.
 First you will code the layout for mobile screens, then you will add code in the media queries to modify the layout for tablet and desktop screen sizes.
-One of the blocks of content is already coded, this will provide you with practice working with someone else's code and it also provides you with an example of how to organize your code effectively.
+One of the blocks of content is already coded, this will provide you with practice working with someone else's code and an example of how to organize your code effectively.

 ## Instructions